Pennsylvania State Capitol: Hills Capitol

 The legislature voted in 1810 to relocate the capital again and moved the seat of government to Harrisburg in October 1812 onto the land originally given by Harris a decade earlier.
 An additional 10 acre was also purchased from United States Senator William Maclay.
 The legislature met in the old Dauphin County courthouse for the next decade until a new capitol was constructed.
 A competition was held to determine the design of the capitol starting in 1816, which "was the first formal contest for [designing] an American statehouse."
 The designs submitted, including one from William Strickland, were rejected as being too expensive.
 Another contest was started in January 1819.
 Of the seventeen designs submitted, two were selected as semifinalists.
 One was from Harrisburg architect Stephen Hills, and the other was from the designer of the Washington Monument, Robert Mills; Hills' design was selected.
 Hills had designed a "red-brick, Federal-style" capitol to "architecturally represent the function of democratic government."

 Construction began on the Hills Capitol in 1819, and it was completed in 1822.
 The capitol's construction and subsequent furnishing were estimated to have cost $244,500.
-The Hills Capitol was visited by prominent people of the 19th century, including the French nobleman and Revolutionary War general, the Marquis de Lafayette in 1825 and the then-Prince of Wales Albert Edward (later King Edward VII) in 1860.
-Abraham Lincoln visited the capitol in February 1861 as president-elect while traveling from Illinois to his inauguration in Washington, D.C., and then to lay in state in April 1865 during the trip back to Illinois for burial after his assassination.
+The Hills Capitol was visited by prominent people of the 19th century, including the French nobleman and Revolutionary War general the Marquis de Lafayette in 1825 and the then-Prince of Wales Albert Edward (later King Edward VII) in 1860.
+Abraham Lincoln visited the capitol in February 1861 as president-elect while traveling from Illinois to his inauguration in Washington, D.C., and then to lie in state in April 1865 during the trip back to Illinois for burial after his assassination.
 Pennsylvania's collection of Civil War battle flags, which were accumulated in 1866, was moved from the nearby State Arsenal to the second floor of the capitol in 1872.
 The flags were moved, again, in 1895 to the Executive, Library, and Museum Building.
 On February 2, 1897, smoke was discovered from the Lieutenant Governor's offices around noon.
 By early evening, the Hills Capitol had been reduced to a "smoldering mass of debris".